T

 museum

-Explore the history and future of Danish and international design, from furniture and fashion to graphic design and industrial products.
-A must-visit for design enthusiasts.
+Explore the rich history and future of Danish and international design, from furniture and fashion to industrial and graphic design.
+The museum is housed in a beautiful 18th-century Rococo building.

 4. Evening